jakdot/pyactr/README.txt

 2. the folder tutorials for many examples of ACT-R models.
 Most of those models are translated from Lisp ACT-R, so if you are familiar with that it should be easy to understand these.

 Modifying pyactr
 ----------------

-To ensure that modifications do not break the code, run unittests in pyactr/tests/.
+To ensure that modifications do not break the current code, run unittests in pyactr/tests/.